 Letting leaders know about the full impact that layoffs can have on their former employees could help greenlight investment in outplacement services.
 This emotional appeal may actually be what is most convincing for many in the C-suite.
 One of the most common reasons leaders cite for providing outplacement services to displaced workers is simply that it’s the right thing to do.

-Intoo’s outplacement solution helps employers protect employer brand and do right by their workforce by transitioning employees to land their next job 2.5 times faster than the national average time it takes to find employment.
+Intoo helps employers protect employer brand and do right by their workforce by transitioning employees to land their next job 2.5 times faster than the national average time it takes to find employment.
 Designed for employees of all levels, industries, and backgrounds, Intoo’s coaching-first, award-winning online platform accelerates career transition by connecting candidates with career coaches faster and by providing personalized guidance for each individual.
+Learn more by scheduling a demo.